 - An outline timescale

-If the host site owner wishes to continue, they sign the binding agreement and we move forward to the design and installation phase.
+If the host site owner wishes to continue, they sign the exclusivity agreement and we move forward to the final design and installation phase.
 If they decide not to, they can keep the analysis we have done to date free of charge and we remain open to working with them in future.

 Design and installation